hpc-workshops/llnl-maestro-workflows/episodes/03-maestro-and-mpi.md

       OUTPUT_PATH: ./Episode3
 ```

-This `env` block goes above our `study` block.
-In this case, directories
+This `env` block goes above our `study` block; `env` is at the same level
-created by runs using this `OUTPUT_PATH` will all be grouped inside the
+of indentation as `study`.
+In this case, directories created by runs using
-directory `Episode3`, to help us group runs by where we are in the lesson.
+this `OUTPUT_PATH` will all be grouped inside the directory `Episode3`, to help us group runs by where we are in the lesson.

 ::: challenge

-Create a YAML file for a value of `-p` of 0.999 (the default value is 0.8)
-for the case where we have a single node and 6 parallel processes.
-Directories for subsequent runs should be grouped into a shared parent
+Modify your YAML so that subsequent runs will be grouped into a shared parent
 directory (for example, `Episode3`, as above).

 :::::: solution